marcelx-silva/advice-generator/README.md

 # advice-generator
-An website that uses Advice Slip JSON API to generate advices
+A website that uses Advice Slip JSON API to generate advices